AyushGupta51379/COMP_5331_Project_Fake_News_Detection/README.md

 # Alfred's updates

-train on the twitter dataset.
+train MVNN on the twitter dataset.

 learning_rate = 0.0001 # adopt a small lr to ensure convergence